forgefed/forgefed/spec/modeling.md

 * [team][prop-team]: [Collection][] of actors who have management/push access
   to the repository, or the subset of them who is available and wants to be contacted/notified/responsible on repo access related activities/requests
+* [ticketsTrackedBy][prop-ticketstrackedby]: The ticket tracker that tracks tickets for this repository, this can be the repository itself if it manages its own tickets

 Example: